boschresearch/blech-doc/website/content/en/docs/user-manual/expressions.md

 ### Identifiers

 An identifier occurring as an atom is a name.
-See section Identifiers and keywords for lexical definition.
+See section [Identifiers](../lexical/#identifiers) for a lexical definition.

 ### Literals